rahadian/RegistrationForm-Django/README.md

 7. In formku directory, edit the settings.py file and add this to INSTALLED_APPS section
     > 'users.apps.UsersConfig',

-Change the DEBUG to False
+And in settings.py change the DEBUG to False

 8. In settings.py, edit the DATABASES and ALLOWED_HOSTS sections